Notable author Duane Elgin eloquently

 * Clean or replace filters on your furnace and air conditioner:

-a dirty air filter can save 350 pounds of carbon dioxide a year.
+air filter can save 350 pounds of carbon dioxide a year.

 a programmable thermostat: